-Hemlock is another option that’s popularly used because of its calming scent and very low price point.
-I only recommend this if you’re going to build a residential infrared sauna as opposed to an outdoor one because hemlock is more prone to decay than other materials.
+It is another option that’s popularly used because of its calming scent and very low price point.
+I only recommend this if you’re going to build a residential traditional sauna as opposed to an outdoor one because hemlock is more prone to decay than other materials.

 - It’s budget-friendly.
 You’ll have no trouble looking for hemlock that’s outside of your desired price range.